Business Setup in Dubai | Company Formation UAE & KSA | Noble Core Ventures

 Core reason it exists Residence through ownership or investment Residence through employment

 Can you work?
-Usually within your own business setup; separate arrangements may be needed to work elsewhere Yes, for the sponsoring employer and within the approved scope
+Usually within your own business; separate arrangements may be needed elsewhere Yes, for the sponsoring employer within approved scope

-Best for Founders, co-founders, owners wanting self-sponsorship Employees, or founders wanting payroll structure and a clean HR trail
+Best for Founders, co-founders, owners wanting self-sponsorship Employees, or founders wanting clean payroll/HR trail

-Control Higher control Lower control because residency is tied to the job
+Control Higher control Lower — residency tied to the job

-If relationship ends Residency can continue if the company stays active and compliant Residency enters a countdown if the job ends
+If relationship ends Residency continues if company stays active Residency enters countdown if job ends

-Banking optics Strong if documents and business activity are clean Often simpler with salary and employer documents
+Banking optics Strong if documents and business activity are clean Often simpler with salary + employer documents

-Note: exact rules and documentation vary by mainland and specific Free Zone, and policies can change.
+Note: exact rules and documentation vary by mainland and specific Free Zone.
+Policies can change.
 Treat this as a decision framework, not legal advice.

 When an Investor/Partner Visa Makes Sense

-• You want control and do not want your residency tied to an employer relationship.
+• You want control and don’t want your residency tied to an employer relationship.

 • You are building a company and need to sponsor yourself, and maybe your family later.